andymeneely/project-timber-wolf/scenarios/scenarios.md

 I hope you enjoy these campaigns!
 And I hope that you are inspired to make your own heist scenarios.
 Feel free to share your work over at yourlastheist.com

-And, to get started, go ahead and open up the packet for Act I Chapter I.
+And now, it's time to get started.
+Go ahead and open up the packet for Act I Chapter I.

 -Andy